debbynirwan/pacman-ai-cpp/README.md

 If you modify configs or layout files, you have to execute ```cmake ..``` to copy them into build directory.

-## Installation
+## Build
-To compile and install the library, from the root directory, execute:
+To build the application, from the root directory, execute:

      mkdir build && cd build
      cmake ..